johnmogi/tasks_op/README.md

 # tasks_op

+tasks project rebuild is done, however I would like to develop the following:

+- rebuild the project in react- CRA.
+- use redis instead of localstorage - this would involve a backend nodejs.
+- package it in docker
+- deploy to k8s
+- git actions CI Cd

 history:
 exited to feature barch, you can see the changes there- troubleshoot_array under guides holds the build process (concept)